Drinking alcohol during pregnancy can put both a mother and her child at an increased risk for health problems.

 No amount of alcohol is safe for consumption during pregnancy.
 Exposure to alcohol in the womb can have serious adverse health effects on a child that can last into adulthood.

-According to a study by the Centers for Disease Control and Prevention (CDC) From 2011 to 2013, 10 percent of pregnant women reported drinking alcohol within the last 30 days, and 3.1 percent reported binge drinking during the same time frame.
+According to a study by the Centers for Disease Control and Prevention (CDC), From 2011 to 2013, 10 percent of pregnant women reported drinking alcohol within the last 30 days, and 3.1 percent reported binge drinking during the same time frame.
+Binge drinking is a consumption of alcohol pattern that brings a person’s blood alcohol content to 0.08 percent or above.
+It is typically achieved by drinking around four drinks in two hours for most women.

 The number one preventable cause of congenital disabilities (birth defects), abnormalities, and developmental disabilities in the U.S. is prenatal exposure to drugs or alcohol.
-Drinking alcohol during pregnancy can cause a variety of severe effects, including:
+Drinking during pregnancy can cause a variety of severe effects of alcohol, including:

 Scientists use the term “Fetal Alcohol Spectrum Disorders” (FASD) to define a spectrum of effects and symptoms caused by prenatal exposure to alcohol.